maxgfr/node-simple-context/README.md

 #### By using multiple contexts

-Here, I define multiple contexts in the same file, like that:
+The alternative is to define multiple contexts in the same file, like that:

 ```ts
 const contextA = createSimpleContext();